Creating a Forensics and Response Rule

 To define a Forensics and Response rule

-- Enter a unique Rule Name.
+- Enter a unique name for the rule.

 Select the Action for the rule.